Mattresses can be under attack from a range of fluids. Each night you go to bed, the mattress is under threat.

 You can always consider having your mattress professionally cleaned if the idea of doing it yourself seems daunting.

-The great thing about using such a service is that they not only remove the stains from your mattress but the bugs are also gone, too.
-Say farewell to those invisible dust mites that love eating your dead skin in the mattress.
+The great thing about using such a service is that they not only remove the stains from your mattress, but the bed bugs are also gone, too.
+Say farewell to those invisible dust mites that love eating your dead skin on the mattress.

 The final part of a professional cleaner is to deodorize your mattress so that it smells wonderful.

-How much you have to pay to have your mattress cleaned professionally all depends on the size of the mattress.
+How much you must pay to have your mattress cleaned professionally depends on the mattress size.
 The prices range from around $80 for a crib mattress to approximately $200 for a king-sized one.

 How often should you clean your mattress?

-Waiting until your mattress looks less than inviting to sleep in shouldn’t be the indicator of when to clean it.
-You want to extend the life of your mattress and removing the stains and grime prevents the fibers from deteriorating.
+Waiting until your dirty mattress looks less than inviting to sleep in shouldn’t be the indicator of when to clean it.
+You want to extend the life of your mattress, and removing the stains and grime prevents the fibers from deteriorating.

-It’s recommended that you give your mattress a good going-over with your vacuum at least once a month.
+You should give your mattress a regular cleaning with your vacuum at least once a month.
 A deep clean of the mattress should be done every six months.

 No more yellow stains